gcftaskforce/kdb-api/README.md

 2. an MVC-style website
 3. a custom client-based (Webpack/babel compiled) content management system (CMS) inline with the website.

-Both the API and website are Node JS (ES 6) Express applications proxied through Apache.
-PM2 is used to manage the two (API and website) processes.
+Both the API and website components are built on the following stack.

+- Node JS (ES 6)
+- Apache
+- Express proxied through Apache
+- PM2

 Everything runs on a virtual machine hosted on Google Cloud.

-Note that all application-related files are stored on a separately requisitioned disk mounted at /data.
+Note that all application-related files are stored on a separately requisitioned disk mounted at ``/data``.

 Google Cloud Datastore serves as the backend database.
 However, the API is the only component that interacts directly with the database.